Cannabis Coming Out: Jessica Assaf

 "I spent the past ten years in the cannabis closet.
 Though I was always open with my family and friends about my close relationship with the plant, there was always a slight misalignment between my deep-rooted love for cannabis and my long-standing insecurities as a young woman and aspiring entrepreneur.
 For years I pursued a career in the beauty industry and built myself up as an activist fighting for safer personal care products and stricter formulations protecting our health.
 When I was accepted to Harvard Business School, I finally felt enough validation to be more open about my relationship with cannabis.
 I was more confident knowing that I could self-medicate with cannabis every single day and still get my MBA.
 But during business school I never felt more alone in my connection to cannabis.
-Social events consisted of drinking free alcohol in fancy clothes, and all I wanted to do was share a joint with friends in my pajamas.
+Social events consisted of drinking free alcohol in fancy clothes, and all I wanted to do was share a joint with friends in my sweatpants.
 It wasn't until I graduated and moved to Los Angeles in October that I felt at home for the first time in eight years.
 The minute I arrived back in California, I started meeting likeminded women who are just as passionate about cannabis as I am.
 And when I met Tahnee Shah, everything clicked.
 For Tahnee, cannabis was always a medicine.
 I realized that cannabis was and is a medicine for me, too.
 Cannabis is my therapist, my best friend feeding me confidence without asking for anything in return, and my platform to share my truth.
-Here I am, a few months later, with a budding business and an electric community of Cannabis Feminists giving me the love and light I have been looking for my whole life.
-Thank you, cannabis, for everything, but especially for Tahnee.
-Tahnee, you were always our angel, but now you are our mascot.
-Cannabis Coming Out Month is dedicated to you."
+Here I am, one year later, with a budding business and an electric community of Cannabis Feminists giving me the love and light I have been longing for my whole life.
+Thank you, cannabis, for showing me how to heal myself so now I can heal the world."

 #cannabiscomingout by #cannabisfeminist Jessica Assaf.